Light skin: Polar regions, vitamin D, and diet

 Polar regions of the Northern Hemisphere receive little UV radiation, and even less vitamin D-producing UVB, for most of the year.
 These regions were uninhabited by humans until about 12,000 years ago.
 (In northern Fennoscandia at least, human populations arrived soon after deglaciation.)
-Areas like Scandinavia, Baltic, British isles and Siberia have very low concentrations of ultraviolet radiation, and indigenous populations are all light-skinned.
+Areas like Scandinavia, Baltic, British Isles and Siberia have very low concentrations of ultraviolet radiation, and indigenous populations are overwhelmingly light-skinned.
+People from Ireland are exceptionally fair skinned.
+According to the Irish Skin Foundation, 93% of Irish people fall into the type 1 and type 2 classifications on the Fitzpatrick scale.
+A 1997 survey found the prevalence of type 1 and type 2 to be 76%.
+20th century anthropologist Carleton S. Coon referred to the Irish as being "almost uniquely pale skinned when unexposed, untanned parts of the body are observed", noting that out of 10,000 men, over 90% had untanned complexions of a "pale pink" shade represented by #3 on the von Luschan scale.

 However, dietary factors may allow vitamin D sufficiency even in dark skinned populations.
 Many indigenous populations across Northern Europe and Northern Asia survive by consuming reindeer, which they follow and herd.
 Reindeer meat, organs, and fat contain large amounts of vitamin D which the reindeer get from eating substantial amounts of lichen.
 Some people of the polar regions, like the Inuit (Eskimos), retained their dark skin; they ate Vitamin D-rich seafood, such as fish and sea mammal blubber.

 Furthermore, these people have been living in the far north for less than 7,000 years.
 As their founding populations lacked alleles for light skin colour, they may have had insufficient time for significantly lower melanin production to have been selected for by nature after being introduced by random mutations.
 "This was one of the last barriers in the history of human settlement," Jablonski states.
 "Only after humans learned fishing, and therefore had access to food rich in vitamin D, could they settle regions of high latitude."
 Additionally, in the spring, Inuit would receive high levels of UV radiation as reflection from the snow, and their relatively darker skin then protects them from the sunlight.